 Speaking at events is another way to share knowledge I enjoy.
 I gave couple of talks in past years mainly about Spring on local meetups, then my personal life got busy for couple of years (I'm a father!).
 I am slowly getting back on track.

-Time to time I contribute to open source projects - mainly from Spring umbrella.
-I was one of the first external contributors to Spring Data MongoDB project by adding JSR-303 validation capabilities and added also couple of small improvements to Spring Boot.
+Time to time I contribute to other open source projects - mainly from Spring umbrella.
+I was one of the first external contributors to Spring Data MongoDB project by adding JSR-303 validation capabilities and added also couple of small improvements to Spring Boot, Spring AMQP, Spring Data JDBC.

 Have I already mentioned I like sharing knowledge?
 I enjoy teaching and really like to see people growing.
 In 2018 I joined Redi School and teach Java to refugees helping them to get their foot into Berlin job market.
 I am very proud to say that four of my students in 2019 started their career in software development.